balli1/balli1/README.md

-- 👋 Hi, I’m @balli1
+- 👋 Hi, I’m Bibi
 - 👀 I’m interested in front-end development and test engineering
-- 🌱 I’m currently learning how to efficiently build websites
+- 🌱 I’m currently building on my JS skills and learning React

 <!---
 balli1/balli1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.